MicrosoftDocs/windows-itpro-docs/devices/surface/documentation/surface-system-sku-reference.md

 - Click **Start** >  **MSInfo32**.

 ### WMI
-You can use System SKU variables in a Task Sequence WMI Condition in the Microsoft Deployment Toolkit (MDT) or System Center Configuration Manager.
+You can use System SKU variables in a Task Sequence WMI Condition in the Microsoft Deployment Toolkit (MDT) or Microsoft Endpoint Configuration Manager.
 For example:

     - WMI Namespace – Root\WMI
     - WQL Query – SELECT * FROM MS_SystemInformation WHERE SystemSKU = "Surface_Pro_1796"